APPLICATION MODErNIZATION – PHARMACEUTICAL

 The pharmaceutical industry relies on precise, finely configured equipment.

-One of our clients in the pharmaceutical space needed to augment their development team to architect and develop software for it’s next-generation diagnostics and clinical testing equipment.
+One of our clients in the pharmaceutical space needed to augment its development team to architect and develop software for its next-generation diagnostics and clinical testing equipment.

 With our industry experience and generalized software engineering skills, we were able to help them build out a variety of the testing equipment’s UI screens, connect and transmit data over HL7 and ASTM, as well as improve code quality and test coverage of their existing codebase.